hanamelese/Junior-Joyrides/README.md

     Book interviews for their children.

     Receive reminders and notifications for upcoming events.
-#Admin Features:
+#Admin-Feature
-1.User and Event Management:
+#1.User and Event Management:

   Manage user accounts,
   create, customize, and schedule events.